Harira Soup

 DESCRIPTION

 This easy to prepare Spicy Southwestern Salad recipe has roasted sweet potatoes, black beans, corn, lettuce, and creamy avocado dressing!
+You can also make the dressing and the sweet potatoes the night before.

 INGREDIENTS